 Does Breast Milk Poop Stain Cloth Diapers?

 Oh heck, yes!
 Exclusively breastfed (EBF) poop is the most common cloth diaper stain that I see.
-There’s just something about that yellowy liquid stuff that can stains a cloth diaper better than anything else.
+There’s just something about that yellowy liquid stuff that can stain a cloth diaper better than anything else.

 Luckily, EBF cloth diaper stains are also one of the easiest poop stains to remove, at least if you use the best stain remover for cloth diapers, which I outline below (spoiler: it’s sunning them, scroll down for more).